WEST HAM UNITED v WEST BROMWICH ALBION

 Albion have won just two of the

-ten Premier League meetings between the two clubs, one of them the first meeting at
+nine Premier League meetings of the two clubs, one of them the first meeting at

-this level back in September 2002 at Upton Park when Jason Roberts scored the only
+this level back in September 2002 at Upton Park, Jason Roberts scoring the only

 goal of the game.